gundermanc/tools/README.md

 - pbnstop [profile]: Stops all executables except those reference by the given profile or 'Default' profile if not specified.
 - pbstop [profile]: Stops all executables referenced by the given profile or 'Default' profile if not specified.
 - pbedit [profile]: Opens a named profile for manual editing.

+#### Reliability Tools
+Defines some aliases for automating investigation of build failures and crashes.
+- `dmpadd [exeName] [dumpPath]`: Sets Windows to automatically capture dumps of the specified program to the specified folder.
+- `dmpget`: Lists all apps currently set for automatic dump collection on this PC.
+- `dmprm [exeName]`: Removes the specified program from automatic dump collection.

 #### Navigation aliases
 Defines aliases for navigating and opening explorer in named paths.